fabienb4/meteor-autoform-semantic-ui/README.md

 # fabienb4:autoform-semantic-ui

+> **I am looking for someone to take over this package, if you are interested in maintaining it, please send me an email.**

 Semantic-ui template for `aldeed:autoform` package.

 > semantic-ui is NOT included in this package, to allow you to use a customized version if you need to.
 If you don't use a custom version, you must add the default package `semantic:ui-css` to your meteor app, otherwise, there will be no styling.